Wednesday, July 26, 2017

 • Introduction:

 -The Roman Catholic Church interprets Luke 22:32, in which Christ prayed that the Apostle Peter's faith failed not and for him to strengthen the faith of the other disciples, to be a promise that he would be preserved from error in doctrinal matters.
-In other words, the Church of Rome uses this Bible verse to support its dogma of papal infallibility.
+In other words, the Church of Rome uses this passage to support its dogma of papal infallibility.

 • A Refutation Of Papal Argument From Luke 22:32: